wireservice/csvkit/docs/tutorial/2_examining_the_data.rst

 In the previous section we saw how we could use :doc:`csvlook` and :doc:`csvcut` to view slices of our data.
 This is a good tool for exploring a dataset, but in practice we usually need to get the broadest possible view before we can start diving into specifics.

 :doc:`/scripts/csvstat` is designed to give us just such a broad understanding of our data.
-Inspired by the ``summary()`` function from the computational statistics programming language `"R" <http://www.r-project.org/>`_, ``csvstat`` will generate summary statistics for all the data in a CSV file.
+Inspired by the ``summary()`` function from the computational statistics programming language `"R" <http://www.r-project.org/>`_, :doc:`/scripts/csvstat` will generate summary statistics for all the data in a CSV file.

 Let's examine summary statistics for a few columns from our dataset.
-As we learned in the last section, we can use ``csvcut`` and a pipe to pick out the columns we want:
+As we learned in the last section, we can use :doc:`/scripts/csvcut` and a pipe to pick out the columns we want:

 .. code-block:: bash